Email Migration Project Plan Template For Businesses

 2. Source Data Audit

 Conduct a thorough source email audit to understand its environment, the existing settings, the number of user accounts, and mailbox size.
-This audit will guide your migration on the right path and help you make decisions based on what data exists in the source.
+This audit will help your team prepare an informed migration strategy which will make the entire email transfer process smooth.

 3. Identify Migration Resources and Their Roles and Responsibilities